LarsSK06/LarsSK06/README.md

 ## 👾 ABOUT ME:
 #### I am a Norwegian full-stack, game, application and web developer and designer.
-Currently I work from home, but I am a soon-to-be apprentice.
+At this time, I work from home, but I am a soon-to-be apprentice.
 #### Previously, I was a student at Hamar cathedral school, where I followed the IT line of education.
-I was also the production manager at our youth company BitForge UB at the same school.
+I was also the production manager at our youth company BitForge UB at the same school, and a part-time intern at Intility AS in Oslo.

 <br>